 DBTC and its subsidiaries engage in a variety of lending, deposit taking and other financial services activities.
-DBTC operates four primary Lines of Business ("LoBs"): Corporate & Investment Banking; Private, Wealth & Commercial Clients; Deutsche Bank Asset Management; and Global Markets.
+DBTC operates three primary Lines of Business ("LoBs"): Corporate & Investment Banking; Deutsche Bank Wealth Management; and Deutsche Bank Asset Management.

 Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require U.S. BHCs with \$50 billion or more of total consolidated assets, such as DBTC, to conduct two stress tests each year, generally referred to as the Dodd-Frank Act stress tests or "DFAST".
 Under the annual DFAST requirement, DBTC and DBTCA are required to conduct and complete stress tests over a nine quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline, Supervisory adverse and Supervisory severely adverse) provided by the FRB.
 Under the mid-cycle DFAST requirements, DBTC is also required to conduct a mid-cycle stress test using a set of internally developed macroeconomic scenarios (BHC baseline, BHC adverse and BHC severely adverse) designed to stress the firm's idiosyncratic risks and vulnerabilities ("Mid-Cycle DFAST").
 The results of these stress tests are submitted to the FRB.
-For the 2016 Mid-Cycle DFAST, the forecast time horizon for the stress tests is the nine-quarter period beginning in the third quarter of 2016 (July 1, 2016) and continuing through the end of the third quarter of 2018 (September 30, 2018).
+For the 2017 Mid-Cycle DFAST, the forecast time horizon for the stress tests is the nine quarter period beginning in the third quarter of 2017 (July 1, 2017) and continuing through the end of the third quarter of 2019 (September 30, 2019).

-The DFAST rules require DBTC to publish a summary of our 2016 Mid-Cycle DFAST results under the BHC severely adverse scenario.
+The DFAST rules require DBTC to publish a summary of its 2017 Mid-Cycle DFAST results under the BHC severely adverse scenario.
 The projections, which form the basis of the information provided in this report, represent hypothetical estimates that involve an economic outcome that is more adverse than expected and, as such, these estimates do not represent DBTC's expected losses, revenues, net income before taxes, or capital ratios.
-The Mid-Cycle DFAST for DBTC was conducted in accordance with the amended Stress Test Rules.
-The Mid-Cycle DFAST process is not conducted under the FRB's Capital Plan Rule and is not part of the annual Comprehensive Capital Analysis and Review process.
-Accordingly, the FRB does not provide an objection or nonobjection to a firm's Mid-Cycle DFAST results.
+The Mid-Cycle DFAST for DBTC was conducted in accordance with the amended Stress Test Rules.2 The Mid-Cycle DFAST process is not conducted under the FRB's Capital Plan Rule3 and is not part of the annual Comprehensive Capital Analysis and Review process.
+Accordingly, the FRB does not provide an objection or non-objection to a firm's Mid-Cycle DFAST results.

-The results of DBTC's Mid-Cycle DFAST indicate that we would expect to have ample capital throughout a hypothetical severe and protracted economic downturn to allow us to continue operations, maintain ready access to funding, remain a financial intermediary, and meet our obligations to creditors and counterparties and the expectations of internal and external stakeholders.
+The results of DBTC's Mid-Cycle DFAST indicate that we would expect to have ample capital throughout a hypothetical severe and protracted economic downturn to allow DBTC to continue operations, maintain ready access to funding, remain a financial intermediary, and meet obligations to creditors and counterparties and the expectations of internal and external stakeholders.